 In addition, the country’s first federal food waste bill was introduced in Congress in 2017.

-“Policy makers are definitely becoming aware of this issue,” says Katie Sandson, a fellow at the clinic.
+“Policy makers are definitely becoming aware of this issue,” says Katie Sandson, a fellow at the Harvard Food Law and Policy Clinic.
 “Anecdotally, it appears to be a spike.”

-Two strong areas of focus across this regulatory landscape are bills addressing date label standardization and liability protection for those donating food.
+Two strong areas of focus across this food waste regulation landscape are bills addressing date label standardization and liability protection for food donation.
 Consumer confusion around date labeling can lead to perfectly good food being thrown out for fear of expiration.
 And some food producers avoid donating overproduced food for fear of opening themselves up to liability.

-Sandson says a rising area of interest is in organic waste bans: state’s putting limits on the amount of food waste that can go to landfills.
-Five states -- Massachusetts, Connecticut, Rhode Island, Vermont and California -- have all implemented bans in the past four years.
+Sandson says a rising area of interest is in organic waste bans: states putting limits on the amount of food waste that can go to landfills.
+Five states -- Massachusetts, Connecticut, Rhode Island, Vermont and California -- have all implemented food waste bans in the past four years.
 New York and New Jersey introduced similar bills last year.

 The bills function similarly, identifying what large food-producers are covered, and setting limits on the amount of organic waste that can be sent to landfills, where the decomposing food generates large amounts of greenhouse gases.